#InfoSec (Facebook Bug Bounty): "intended functionality."

-Third, the organizing effort for each of "my" three reunions (see above) started in a Facebook Group, but I have come to believe it's a mistake to rely solely on FB as a way to disseminate information.
+Third, the organizing effort for each of "my" four reunions (see above) started in a Facebook Group, but I have come to believe it's a mistake to rely solely on FB as a way to disseminate information.
 Only about 20 to 30 percent (at best) of your affinity group will use FB with any regularity.
-The rest are either disgusted with FB, or "taking a break" from FB.
-And if you create a FB Event listing for your reunion, you'll be tempted to associate the Event with your FB Group, or create a Private Event.
+The rest either don't trust FB, or are disgusted with FB, or are "taking a break" from FB.
+If you do go ahead and create a FB Event listing for your reunion, you'll be tempted to associate the Event with your FB Group, or create a Private Event.
 Resist this urge.
 Make it a Public Event.
 Don't force potential attendees to join your FB Group, or to become your FB Friend, just to get access to reunion info.
 Some of them may still hate your guts because of that thing you did in the high school gym many years ago.
 Don't pretend you don't know what I'm talking about. ;-)

 Fourth, you can try posting a reunion announcement on Classmates.com, but only about 30 percent of your classmates will have an account there, and only about 10 percent of the ones who have accounts will respond to the announcement.
-(After you post the announcement, tell Classmates.com to send out a reminder email or update alert to everybody.)
-Classmates.com may not be a total waste of time, if they have a scanned copy of your yearbook, but that's becoming less and less likely as more yearbooks start appearing on the Internet Archive.
+(After you post the announcement, tell CM to send out a reminder email or update alert to everybody.)
+CM may not be a total waste of time, if they have a scanned copy of your yearbook, but that's becoming less and less likely as more yearbooks start appearing on the Internet Archive (MA digitization) and issuu.